BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites like temples and mosques.
 Covering your shoulders and knees is a sign of respect.
-Many temples will offer headscarves at the entrance if you need one.
+For women, carrying a scarf or shawl is a practical way to cover up quickly when needed, and it can also offer protection from the sun.

 safety